Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei

 \subsection{Effect of Sequential Collisions with Stars on Black Hole Spin}

 We begin by isolating the effect of successive BH-star collisions on the BHs by running a simulation without any GW capture.
-We use the \citet{Hoang+18} Single BHs intitial conditions (gold).
-We evolve BH spin from collisions with stars using the equations described in Section \ref{sec:stellcoll_spin_methodology} to account for changes in a BH's spin due to the accretion of stellar material \citep[e.g.,][]{Volonteri2005,Volonteri2013, Gammie2004}.
+We use the H18 case and show the results of this simulation in the last row of Table \ref{tab:bh_summary}.
+We evolve BH spin from collisions with stars using the equations described in Section \ref{sec:stellcoll_spin_methodology} to account for changes in a BH's spin due to the accretion of stellar material \citep[e.g.,][]{Gammie2004,Volonteri2005,Volonteri2013}.
 In the case of multiple accretion episodes, BHs ``spin down'' when the accretion disk rotates in the opposite direction of the BH's initial spin, $\chi_i$, while BHs ``spin up" if they accrete mass from a disk rotating in the same direction as spin $\chi_i$.
-A larger $\Delta m_{\text{BH}}$, or mass accreted, corresponds to a larger change in spin, $\Delta \chi$ (see Equation \eqref{eq:coll_af}).
+A larger $\Delta m_{\text{BH}}$, or mass accreted, corresponds to a larger change in spin, $\Delta \chi$ (see Eq. \eqref{eq:coll_af}).
 However, for the same $\Delta m_{\text{BH}}$, retrograde accretion leads to a greater magnitude of spin change.
 When the accretion disk is retrograde with respect to the BH spin, the ISCO is further from the BH and therefore carries more angular momentum than when the accretion disk is prograde.
 Angular momentum conservation demands a greater change in the BH's spin upon accreting the material.
 Therefore, for the same $\Delta m_{\text{BH}}$, retrograde accretion leads to a greater magnitude spin change.

 With each collision, we randomly draw whether the accretion disk is prograde or retrograde with respect to the BH's initial spin, treating this process as a random walk.
 We show the final spin parameter versus total change in mass from this simulation in Figure~\ref{fig:final_spins}.
 The BHs which experienced the most mass growth from successive collisions have lower spins.
-Our results are consistent with previous findings related to retrograde accretion \citep{Hughes2003, Volonteri2005, Volonteri2013,Kiroglu+25_highspinsaccretion, Borchers+2025}, that higher mass BHs have lower spins after many successive mergers.
+Our results are consistent with previous findings related to retrograde accretion \citep{Miller2002, Hughes2003, Volonteri2005, Mandel2007, Volonteri2013,Borchers+2025, Kiroglu+25_highspinsaccretion}; higher mass BHs have lower spins after many successive mergers.
 Our simulation achieves this same result for successive collisions in galactic nuclei.
 We therefore expect IMBHs formed through successive BH-star collisions to be low-spinning, with $\chi<0.2$.